 By keeping some lights on you’ll reduce the contrast of any flashing lights outside.

-Exercising your dog before dusk will reduce your chances of experiencing fireworks whilst out and about.
+Exercising your dog before dusk will reduce your chances of experiencing fireworks whilst out and about on bonfire night.
 It’s important to keep your dog on a lead – if a firework were to go off and startle your dog they may run away or into the road.
 The double security of a harness and a collar can make sense in fireworks season.

 Skip the displays

-We’d recommend never taking your dog to an event where there are likely to be fireworks – even if you don’t think that they are afraid.
+We’d recommend never taking your dog to a fireworks display or an event where there are likely to be fireworks – even if you don’t think that they are afraid.
 You may not spot the subtle signs that they’re uncomfortable in all the excitement, and any accidents could see them become fearful in the future.

 Make sure your dog stays inside so that they don’t bolt or escape.
 Take extra care when opening your door to visitors, keep windows shut, and try not to take trips to the garden when there is a chance of fireworks happening.

 Update their chip and check their collar or harness

 Is your dog’s collar or harness in good condition?
 Is your pet micro-chipped and wearing an identity tag?
 This is important for cats too – running away is a common stress response so it’s important to take every precaution.
 If they need a toilet trip after dark, pop their collar or harness and lead on – if your dogs scared of fireworks, it'll become the ultimate escape artists, so don’t take the risk.